-- easily as incoming.
+- Adjust your email settings to automatically save sent emails.
+You will be able to locate outgoing emails just as easily as incoming.
 Knowing what you sent out can be quite handy.

 Minimize Context Switching